alyssadata/scope-collision-gate/README.md

 GitHub-native coordination gate that detects scope overlap across open Issues and PRs.
 Supports warn-only mode or merge-blocking mode via required checks.

+## Why This Matters

+Coordination failures in software development occur when multiple contributors work on overlapping scope without awareness, leading to merge conflicts, duplicated effort, and integration problems.
+This gate provides automated boundary detection to prevent scope collisions before they reach the main branch.

+This approach mirrors AI safety evaluation methodology: detect boundary violations early, maintain clear scope separation, and preserve audit trails.
+The same systematic thinking applies to preventing AI systems from absorbing conflicting instructions or merging user intent into core identity.

 ## Canonical format (do not change labels)
 This gate parses literal labels from Issue bodies and PR descriptions: